It is easier to go down a hill than up, but the view is from the top” – Arnold Bennett

 Overall trek difficulty: Challenging

 You will be given a thorough briefing by your guide 1-2 days before your trek starts.
-Your guide will meet you at your hotel to talk you through the trek itinerary, and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco to talk you through the trek itinerary, and you can take this opportunity to ask questions and make any final preparations.
 You will also be given your Action Peru duffle bag so that you can pack your gear for the trek.

 Day 01: Cusco – Soraypampa – Umantay Lake – Salkantaypampa- Pampa Japonesa

 The days with Action Peru start early and you will be picked up from your Cusco hotel at 5am for the 3 hour drive to Mollepata.
 Here our chef will prepare an energizing breakfast at a local house, and you will also have the chance to purchase any last minute supplies.